What is the Campus Portal?

 In Grades 7-12, the interactive schedule will show actual grades received on an ongoing basis.
 It is important for both parents and students to check the portal regularly to view ongoing grades.
+Parents and students have different accounts to access the portal.
 A student’s report cards for Quarters 1 and 3 are provided through the PORTAL ONLY (report cards for Quarters 2 and 4 will be mailed home).
 The District reminds parents when report cards are available for viewing in the “Reports” section of the Parent Portal.
 If you desire a paper copy of each report card mailed home to you, please make a request to your assistant principal.
 In Grades K-6, the report cards are available online as well.

 If you have never logged into Infinite Campus, you will need your personal activation code (GUID key #) that is used to create a unique account.
 This can be obtained at your child’s school or in person at North Country Administration Center (Room 110).
 Please be prepared to show photo ID.

 How do I get a Parent Portal account?

 Each parent or guardian is provided with their own, private access.
 You will have one account to view all of your children in the Three Village Central School District.
 Each student also has an account to view his/her individual student information.
 In the interest of security, we ask that you keep your access information private and not share it with your children.
 In the future, we hope to significantly reduce the number of paper mailings intended for parents.

 How do I find a teacher’s or staff member’s email address?

 Employee emails are available via a link on our district website called “E-Mail Directory” or http://www.3villagecsd.k12.ny.us/search/index.htm.